sahidul-islam-researchr/GROMACS-MD-Protocol/README.md

-# GROMACS MD Simulation & Analysis Protocol for Protein-Ligand System

-This repository contains all commands and workflows to run a molecular dynamics (MD) simulation and subsequent analysis using **GROMACS (CHARMM36 + TIP3P)**.
-The protocol is designed for publication-ready results.

 # GROMACS MD Simulation & Analysis – Complete Command List

 This file contains all the commands needed to run a protein-ligand MD simulation and perform subsequent analysis using GROMACS (CHARMM36, TIP3P).